ioccc-src/winner/2000/thadgavin/README.md

 Then use the program(s) in the same way.

 The different macros is because the curses version is already much slower and so it's better to not tie the two values together.
-You may of course combine them in one command.
+You may of course redefine both in the same command.

 ## Original code: